subnero1/test-products/products/swan.md

   <div class='row row-width row-padding-bottom'>
     <div class='large-6 columns'>
       <div class='swan-flex-col bg-white card-content'>
-        <p>Amount of dissolved oxygen in water has immense impact on the aquatic life and hence it is mandated to maintain certain levels of it.</p>
+        <p>The amount of dissolved oxygen in water has to maintain certain levels as it has an immense impact on aquatic life.</p>
-        <p class='content-padding'><span class='swan-highlight'>SWAN</span> can generate alerts based on user settings, when the dissolved oxygen levels go down, and corrective measures can be taken.</p>
+        <p class='content-padding'><span class='swan-highlight'>SWAN</span> can generate alerts based on user settings, which notifies the user when dissolved oxygen levels go beyond a threshold value, for corrective measures to be taken in time.</p>
       </div>
     </div>
     <div class='large-6 columns'>
       <div class='swan-flex-col bg-white card-content'>
-        <p>Algae is a growing concern worldwide and the exposure to blue-green algae and their toxins can cause severe health problems.</p>
+        <p>Algae is a growing concern worldwide and a blue green algae outbreak can have a prolonged impact on the local water supply and leisure activies.</p>
-        <p><span class='swan-highlight'>SWAN</span> can determine the blue-green algae levels in the water, which the analysts can visualize and monitor in the SwanViz.</p>
+        <p><span class='swan-highlight'>SWAN</span> can predict the onset of algae blooms by monitoring chlorophyll-a and blue green algae levels, while providing historical data for trend analysis.</p>
       </div>
     </div>
   </div>